AndreasRiedel95/MonstAR/README.md

 MonstAR is the combination of Monsters and Augmented Reality.
 It augments the physical experience of playing card games like Pokemon or YuGiOh.
 It´s a project which will be developed by Andreas Riedel, Michael Kronester and Daniel Peters in frame of the AR VR course in UXDM WS21.
 ## Idea
-The goal of the App is to have fun gaming and training the monster and collecting them.
-Monsters do have a unique card which can be tracked by image recognition.
-There are different variations and every monster belongs to a type.
-They also have multiple evolution forms.
-They also will have different movesets attacks (about 2 for now).
-Optionally they can also be trained/leveled up by connecting to your fitness app (Walking, standing, training)
+The goal of the app is to collect monsters, train them and make them fight each other.
+Each monster has a unique game card that can be tracked through image recognition.
+When the game card is tracked, you see the monster in a 3D model on the card.
+Once you place two cards so that they face each other, you can let the monsters fight against each other through actions on the screen.
+Each monster has several forms of evolution.
+They can be trained/boosted by connecting them to a fitness app.
+Through your walking, standing and fitness actions you van level them up and see the process on your smart watch.
+Moreover, all collected monsters can be viewed in detail in a separate portal.
+You can walk into this portal and see a line-up of all the monsters you have in real "human" size.

 ## Technical
 ### General: